Barbed Wire in Aphrodite’s Garden

 Summary

 Cyprus, 1955-1957.
 Love and courage collide with bigotry, decadence, and revolution in ethnically divided Cyprus as British control crumbles.
-A teenage schoolboy battles his mantle of cowardice, a tycoon’s illegitimate son rebels against his Greek heritage, and a young womanizer seeks redemption as a guerrilla-assassin.
+A schoolboy battles his mantle of cowardice, a tycoon’s son rebels against his heritage, and a young womanizer seeks redemption as a guerrilla-assassin.

 Author’s Note